Vaccination is the best way to reduce your risk of becoming seriously unwell with COVID-19.

-The COVID-19 vaccines are safe and effective, providing protection against existing variants.
+The COVID-19 vaccines are safe and effective, helping protect against existing variants.

 The vaccines have been tested extensively in clinical trials, including clinical trials on pregnant women.
 Data from clinical trials and real-world data show that vaccination does not increase the chances of pregnancy complications such as premature delivery, stillbirth, small for gestational age infants and birth defects.